-Harvest & Fishmerman’s Festivals
+Harvest & Fishermansamaa’s Festivals

 Harvest festivals were originally village thanksgivings for the produce of the previous year.
 People invited friends from other villages to join them at church ceremonies, cantata (a musical entertainment by the village choirs) and something to eat afterwards.
 The tradition mushroomed into massive village cookouts.
 Now there are Sunday harvest festivals in one of the island’s villages every month, where villagers share food and drink and communal celebration.

 Fisherman’s festivals take place in the coastal villages during the year, mainly on St. Peter’s Day (June 29); he is the patron saint of fishermen.
 Like the harvest festivals, they begin with church services in the morning and end with eating, drinking, and partying into the night.
 The biggest celebration takes place at Charlotteville’s Man-O’-War Bay, with other smaller festivities taking place up and down the coast.

-Buccoo Goat & Crab Racing Festival, and Mt.
-Pleasant Goat Race
+Buccoo Goat & Crab Racing Festival, and Mt Pleasant Goat Race

 Perhaps the most unique of all Tobagonian traditions is the Goat and Crab Races.
 At Easter time only Friday and Monday are official holidays, but Easter Tuesday is not really a day for work in Tobago: everyone heads to Buccoo for the Family Day and Goat and Crab Races.
-Started almost 80 years ago, goat racing a "regular folks" response to the colonial class’s pastime of racing thoroughbred horses in Trinidad.
+Started over 80 years ago, goat racing is a response to the colonial class’ pastime of racing thoroughbred horses in Trinidad.
 Here you can watch competing goats race helter-skelter to the finish line, prodded by barefoot “jockeys” who sprint behind their charges holding them at the end of long ropes.
 This is a serious business for the owners, trainers, jockeys and those who place unofficial bets.
 The event is held on Easter Monday and Tuesday at Mt.
 Pleasant and Buccoo, the main location.
 The Festival is so nice it’s done twice: first from Easter Sunday to the following Tuesday, and then again for the Heritage Festival mid-year.

 All the trappings of horse racing are still there – stables, trainers, live commentators – except that the “jockeys” have to run alongside their steeds.
 On each occasion, there is special training for the goat “jockeys”, and a 110m track is constructed especially for this race; even Virgin Atlantic’s Richard Branson has taken part.
 Alpines, Toggenburgs and Saanens, all a head above the garden variety of goat you’ll meet grazing roadside, have special diets (oats, vitamins, pigeon peas for iron) and training regimens for months.
 Stamina is built by taking the goats swimming.
 The racing goats decked out in their coloured coats are as impressive as any Arab stallion — and can they move!

 In the crab race, jockeys use a short length of string to guide the competing crustaceans toward a checkered flag (poking and prodding are also legitimate techniques).
 The crabs’ somewhat dubious reward for their usually slow, sideways effort is inclusion in a pot of crab ’n’ dumpling…